LogoLogo

 1. This allows us to limit the permissions of those keys to the bare minimum required for NoPorts.

-2. If a device gets compromised, we can safely revoke that set of cryptographic keys, and limit the impact to your other devices.
+2. If a device gets compromised, we can safely revoke the set of cryptographic keys associated with that device, without affecting the other devices using the same atSign.